 Students with off-campus privileges may leave campus for as many as two consecutive periods, i.e. their lunch period and one period either just before or after, or during the last period of the academic day, should they have no scheduled classes or commitments.
 They must sign out when leaving and sign in upon returning to the school.
-If a student neglects to sign out, off-campus privileges will be suspended for a minimum of three days.
-If a student misses a class or other school-sponsored commitment, the absence will be treated as unexcused (See Attendance Policies, Unexcused Absences).
+If a student neglects to sign out, off-campus privileges will be suspended for a minimum of https://documents.org/retrains-to-super-school-sponsored commitment, the absence will be treated as unexcused (See Attendance Policies, Unexcused Absences).
 Repeated failures to sign out or unexcused absences will result in the loss of off-campus privileges.